Telegram-Mini-Apps/.github/profile/README.md

 [tmajs-docs]: https://docs.telegram-mini-apps.com/packages/typescript/tma-js-sdk/about

-Boilerplates mentioned in this section are [@tma.js][tmajs-docs]-based.
-They don't use the SDK provided by Telegram, but it's better alternative.
+The boilerplates mentioned in this section are [@tma.js][https://docs.telegram-mini-apps.com/packages/tma-js-sdk]-based.
+They don't use the SDK provided by Telegram, but it's a better alternative.
 Also, almost all boilerplates in this section utilize such frontend tool as [Vite](https://vitejs.dev/).
 This bundler is recognized as a good alternative for such technology as [Webpack](https://webpack.js.org/).